pieslappa/makers-databases/challenge_work/music_library/model_and_repo_design_recipe.md

   end

   it "adds a given album" do
-    repo = AlbumRepositry.new
+    repo = AlbumRepository.new

     album = Album.new
     album.title = 'Dangerous'
     album.release_year = 1991
     album.artist_id = 1

-    all_albums = repositry.all
+    all_albums = repository.all

     expect(all_albums.length).to eq 4
   end

   it "deletes a given album" do
-    repo = AlbumRepositry.new
+    repo = AlbumRepository.new

   end